This post may contain affiliate links. Please read my terms & conditions for more info.

 If you’re not sure whether your wrapping paper can be recycled or not try the ‘scrunch test’.
 Scrunch up the wrapping paper, if the paper remains scrunched it can be recycled.
 If it unfolds itself it has to go to landfill.

 Did you know that you can hire a real Christmas tree during the festive period?
 You simply pick your tree, the company then delivers the tree to you on the beginning of December.
 They then come and pick it up again in the New Year and replant it on their farm ready for next year.

 A friend of mine recently looked into this and the prices are actually really good.
 I’d say it’s on par with the cost of buying a real Christmas tree but with the added benefit of the tree being replanted after use for next year.

 Buy A Real Tree

 Most councils now take away your real Christmas trees for recycling.
 They are generally shredded down into chippings which can be used elsewhere.
 Take a look on your local authority website for more information about pick up points and collection dates.

 One thing you do have to consider however is that when a real tree rots it emits a lot of greenhouse gas emissions, which gives it quite a high carbon footprint.
-It’s estimated a tree can emit as much as 100,000 tonnes of greenhouse gases when they go to landfill.
+It’s estimated that the 7 million trees that end up in landfill in the UK alone emit as much as 100,000 tonnes of greenhouse gases when they go to landfill.
 That’s why if you do have the option to rent a living tree in your area I’d highly recommend doing that over buying a real tree.